Xanderyeng/sturdy-docker/readme.md

 5. [MailHog](https://github.com/benlumia007/docker-for-wordpress#mailhog)

 ## Overview
 Docker for WordPress is a local development environment based on docker-compose.
-By default, instead of using localhost, the project uses https://dashboard.test for better experience and allows you to access phpMyAdmin, MailHog, docs and supports.
-The containers that are used in this project are custom built and will go through them one by one with a better understanding on how each work.

-The following containers are use are:
-* NGINX
-* phpfpm
-* MySQL
-* phpMyAdmin
-* MailHog
-* WP-Cli
+By default, the following containers are started NGINX, MySQL, phpfpm and mailhog.
+The `/sites` directory is the root that contains one or more sites which is mapped to nginx and phpfpm.

 ## Requirements
 One of the biggest requirements overall is Docker for Linux and Docker for Mac and <code>shyaml</code>.
 [Shyaml](https://pypi.org/project/shyaml/) is a simple script that allows you to read to get access to a yaml or yml data in your shell scripts, which the project needs to generate sites when added.